-Richard has worked on a large number of substantial commercial disputes, with a particular focus on cross-border M&A, joint venture and shareholder disputes, especially in the mining & minerals and oil & gas sectors.
-He has a broad range of experience in the English Courts and experience of ICC and LCIA arbitrations.
-Richard also has significant experience advising on matters with connections to, and in the Courts of, off-shore jurisdictions, including the BVI, the Cayman Islands and the Channel Islands.
+Richard has worked on a large number of substantial, high-value commercial disputes, with a particular focus on complex cross-border M&A, joint venture and shareholder disputes, especially in the mining & metals and oil & gas sectors.

 Advising a state owned oil and gas corporation in connection with disputes arising out of a sale and purchase agreement, including a challenge to the jurisdiction of the Grand Court of the Cayman Islands.

 Representing a Turkish conglomerate in two consolidated LCIA arbitrations relating to alleged breaches of joint venture arrangements under a shareholders' agreement and articles of association.